News & tips

 I have a simple example of 3 Columns, where I want Column C to be the result of Column A + Column B for each row.

 Then, click the Square at the bottom right of the cell containing the formula, and drag it down as long as you want the formula to extend.

 As a result, the formula stretches down to a range of cells, and Excel corrects itself for each of the cell references!
 As you can see below, the values in cells C2 to C6 is correct, and has a unique formula (here C6 has A6+B6).

 This is the most commonly used function in Excel and there are so many ways to use this, I will show you the way I find easiest.

-As you can see, it puts a dotted line (marquee) around the cells it thinks you want to add, if this is correct press the ‘Enter’ key.
+As you can see, it puts a dotted line (marquee) around the range of cells it thinks you want to add, if this is correct press ‘Enter’.
 If it is not, if you hit ‘Backspace’ it will remove the cell references but keep the function.
-You can then either highlight the cells you want with your mouse, or enter the range manually.
+You can then either highlight the range of cells you want with your mouse, or enter the range manually.

 To enter it manually

 Excel has countless useful functions, but these are some of the most commonly used and important to learn about.